 |Ooni Karu 16||$799||Large Pizzas, multi-fuel (wood, charcoal, propane)|

 |Gozney Roccbox||$499||Great insulation, nice look and excellent propane burner.|

 While this pros and cons list might lean towards Ooni, it doesn’t mean Ooni is going to be the best choice for everyone.
 Let’s go over which Ooni ovens compare to the Gozney Roccbox, then discuss their cost and features to figure out which one is best for you.

 Ooni Vs Roccbox In Numbers:

 One of the main differences between Ooni and Roccbox is that Ooni sells 6 different pizza ovens while, currently, Gozney Roccbox only offers one.
-This makes things simple in terms of having fewer ovens to compare but can still become complicated if you don’t know which Ooni ovens are roughly equivalent.
+This makes things simple in terms of having fewer ovens to compare but can still be confusing if you don’t know which Ooni ovens are roughly equivalent.

-To simplify this, I’ve limited the number of Ooni ovens to just the ones that are the closest equivalents to the Roccbox in terms of price and features.
+To simplify this, I’ve limited the number of Ooni ovens to just the closest equivalents to the Roccbox in terms of price and features.
 Let’s take a look at those ovens now:

 |Feature||Gozney Roccbox||Ooni Karu 12||Ooni Koda 16|

 |Fuel Type(s)||Wood, Charcoal, Propane||Wood, Charcoal, Propane||Propane|